PRUNERS/ReMPI/README.md

 For more details, run ./configure -h

-  * `--enable-cdc`: (Experimental) enables CDC (clock delta compression), and output librempix.a and .so.
+  * `--enable-cdc`: (Optional) enables CDC (clock delta compression), and output librempix.a and .so.
 When CDC is enabled, ReMPI requires MPI3 and below two software
-     *`--with-stack-pmpi`: path to stack_pmpi directory (STACKP)
-     *`--with-clmpi`: path to CLMPI directory
+     *`--with-stack-pmpi`: (Required when `--enable-cdc` is specified) path to stack_pmpi directory (STACKP) *`--with-clmpi`: (Required when `--enable-cdc` is specified) path to CLMPI directory
-  * `--with-bluegene`: build test codd with static library
+  * `--with-bluegene`: (Required in BG/Q) build codes with static library for BG/Q system
-  * `--with-zlib-static`: path to installation directory for libz.a
+  * `--with-zlib-static`: (Required in BG/Q) path to installation directory for libz.a

+When the `--enable-cdc` option is specified, ReMPI require dependent software below:

+ * STACKP: A static MPI tool enabling to run multiple PMPI tools.
+ * CLMPI: A PMPI tool for piggybacking Lamport clocks.

 # Environmental valiables